nikasimovich/rutgers_s19/_projects/generative-poster.md

 ### Learning Timeline
 03/14 – Introduce p5.js
 03/28 – Learn about generative patterns
-04/04 – Introduce interactivity + animations to make dynamic compositions 04/11 – Project is due
+04/04 – Introduce interactivity + animations to make dynamic compositions & incorporating p5 into a website
+04/11 – Project is due